Theory of Operation

 Command Filtering

-Filtering the incoming command is the key role of the Passthrough module.
+Filtering of incoming commands is a key role of the passthrough module.

 Command Filtering logic in Passthrough mode